Generalized Chapple--Euler Relation: Triangles inscribed in a circle and circumscribed about a central conic

-\begin{lemma} Consider a conic $S(x,y)=0$ and a point $A$ in the plane.
-Denote by $\mathcal{C}(O)$ the unit circle with center $O$. \begin{itemize} \item[(a)] The slopes of the pair of tangents from $A$ to the conic $S$ are the solutions of the quadratic equation:
+\begin{lemma} Let $S(x,y)=0$ be a conic and $A=(x_A,y_A)$ a point in the plane.
+Denote by $\mathcal{C}(O)$ the circle of unit radius with center $O$. \begin{itemize} \item[(a)] The slopes of the tangents from $A$ to the conic $S$ are the roots of the quadratic equation

 where